adetokunbo/haskell-overridez/README.md

 ## Fetching shared configs

-`haskell-overridez` makes it easy to share the overrides it manages.
-As long the overrides file are saved in a git repository, they can be fetched for use in other projects.
+`haskell-overridez` has a `fetch` subcommand that makes it easy to share the overrides it manages.
+As long as the override config files are saved in a git repository, they can be fetched for use in other projects.
-`haskell-overridez fetch` copies the override configuration from the target git repo to a subdirectory of the `nix` directory.
+`haskell-overridez fetch` copies the override configuration from a target git repo to a subdirectory of the current project's `nix` directory.

 ### Sharing public projects

 - Use `haskell-overridez` to manage the `nix` overrides of a project
-- Publish the project to an online git repository, ensuring that the `nix` folder is a top-level folder in the project
+- Publish the project to an online git repo, ensuring that the `nix` folder is a top-level directory in the repo
 - Use `haskell-overridez fetch <url-of-repo>` to clone the project's nix configs

 #### Fetch configs from private git clones

-To fetch from local private git repositories, use a [file url][] to the git directory.
+To fetch from local private git repos, use a [file url][] to the git directory.

 #### Examples